joaocerejeira/base.gov.pt/README.md

     scrapy crawl get_contracts

+If you want to stop and then continue run [in windows press shift and right mouse button o open the shell]

+   scrapy crawl get_contracts -s JOBDIR=crawls

+To stop ctrl C; to restart -> scrapy crawl get_contracts -s JOBDIR=crawls

 This will generate the following files:

  - `contracts.csv` - main table, containing the most important info regarding